Suggestion: Watch the 5 minutes video tutorial before reading this article

 On-Nut Condo Prices

-Condos in On Nut are a bit cheaper than Phra Khanong as it’s further away from Asoke.
+Condos in On Nut are more low-priced than in Phra Khanong, as it’s one station away.

 Prices for newly featured condos close to the BTS usually start from THB 140,000 – 200,000 (USD 4,500 – 6,500) per square meter.